psherman42/rvdebug/README.md

 # rvdebug
 Easy to use Tcl/OpenOCD based RISC-V debug tool

+Here is the perfect application to make quick tests of hardware connections, identify and examine target device configuration, execute abstract commands and programs outside of the CPU core, and learn about the *RISC-V Debug Specification*.

 ### First Things, *first*

 Specify your hardware connection in `rvdebug.cfg` [Lines 25-68] for example as follows: